Knotweed Species

 Mowing and Cutting is NOT RECOMMENDED for controlling knotweed.

 Digging should be used with high caution - Unless this is a small, poorly established patch of knotweed plants, where the physical removal of the roots can be achieved, digging can also stimulate the growth of dormant lateral buds, causing the roots to grow larger.
-Any digging work should REMOVE the roots - even a piece as small as 1 cm can regrow a new plant.
+Any digging work should REMOVE the roots, often requiring digging up to 3 m deep.

 Chemical Control:

-If land owners are not comfortable or able to conduct chemical control on knotweed on their property, there are some local invasive plant management companies that can be hired to complete the work - See list here.
+If land owners are not comfortable or able to conduct herbicide application on knotweed on their property, there are some local invasive plant management companies that can be hired to complete the work - See list here.

 Things to keep in mind: